David Mis

 I just returned from Inverse Days in Helsinki, Finland.
 This was my second time attending, and both times it has been the highlight of my year.

 With the help of my European friends and collaborators, particularly my friend and mentor Matti Lassas, I was able to map out my research program and goals for 2026.
-These projects will explore new connections between disparate areas of applied mathematics, and I am excited to share them this year.
+These projects will explore new connections between disparate areas of applied mathematics, and I am excited to share them in the coming months.

-Just like last year, it was great to spend time with many people I had only met briefly before, and also to finally meet in person several people who I had only known through their name and work.
+Just like last year, it was wonderful to reconnect with people I’d only met briefly before, and to finally meet in person several people I’d known only by name and through their work.

 Somehow, I forgot to take even a single picture in Helsinki, so my memories will have to suffice.